Lefius97/The-three-body-potential-for-vitrimer-used-in-LAMMPS/README.md

 # The-three-body-potential-for-vitrimer-used-in-LAMMPS
 ## Overview
 This repository contains a custom three-body potential, (sw/as), extending from the conventional Stillinger-Weber force field for the [LAMMPS](https://www.lammps.org/) molecular dynamics simulator.
 The potential features piecewise functions for two-body and three-body interactions, suitable for the associative binding in vitrimer.
 This plugin is adapted from the standard LAMMPS structure, maintaining a consistent usage pattern for straightforward integration.
+Place the **`pair_swas.cpp`** and **`pair_swas.h`** in the LAMMPS package and compile them together will achieve this potential.

 ---
 ## Potential Description